 Chateau de Breze is a gorgeous place to visit and if you’re one for castles, this one is absolutely worth a trip.

-And then it was time to spend money… I love hair accessories since I’m lazy when it comes to styling my hair.
+And then it was time to spend money at the Chateau de Breze… I love hair accessories since I’m lazy when it comes to styling my hair.
 Adding a fun clip or barrette is about the extent of my styling expertise.
-One of the most unique vendors that I couldn’t resist was a Japanese woman who did a bamboo hair art.
+One of the most unique vendors that I couldn’t resist was a Japanese woman who did a type of bamboo hair art.
 I bought the stunning hair clip below.
 She doesn’t have a website, but if you are interested, she can be contacted at nhamjai@hotmail.com.
 Nice, right?

 This room was nice and toasty and is where you can get la fouée, which is a delicious traditional bread that’s native to the area — specifically between Tours and Angers, France.
 It comes with a yummy filling such as goat cheese, escargot butter or foie gras and is eaten warm.
 At 3 euros each, you can get two.